mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I am feeling a bit stiff this morning.
-Intension on riding the rollers before breakfast was replaced with a sleep in.
+Riding the rollers before breakfast was replaced with a sleep in.

 <!---->